tarwn/lessthandot-hugo/blogs/content/posts/2013-02-18-ten-things-added-after-sql.md

 * DMVs

-Let&#8217;s take a look into some more detail why I like these features.
+Let's take a look into some more detail why I like these features.

 **Date and time data types**